stdevel/ansible-collection-uyuni/roles/storage/molecule/README.md

 The test environment consists of one test scenario:

-- `default` - default scenario with VM running openSUSE Leap 15.2
+- `storage_default` - default scenario with VM running openSUSE Leap 15.2

 ## Usage